 “At least you’re walking okay.
 Why aren’t you at the pool?”

-I don’t know what to say.
+I do not know what to say.
 My perpetual slouch makes it necessary to look up at him.
 All I see is arrogance in his expression.
-When I don’t answer, he starts giving me a lecture on drugs.
+When I do not answer, he starts giving me a lecture on drugs.
 I cut him off.

 “You’ll never understand, Scott.
 I tried to be like you guys, but you never accepted me.”